Elektrobit/ebcl_template/docs/images/params.md

 - **base_tarball** _(boot/initrd)_  \[default: None \]: A base chroot environment for generating the boot artifacts and for the _initrd.img_.
 If no base chroot environment is given, a minimal busybox based environment will be used.

 - **packages** _(boot/initrd/root/config)_  \[default: None \]: A list of packages.
-For the _root generator_, these packages are installed in the base _deboostrap_ environment.
+For the _root generator_, these packages are installed in the base _debootstrap_ environment.
-For the _initrd generator_, these packages will be downloaded, extracted and integrated into the resutling _initrd.img_.
+For the _initrd generator_, these packages will be downloaded, extracted and integrated into the resulting _initrd.img_.
 For the _boot generator_, these packages will be downloaded and extracted to get the kernel binary.

 - **kernel** _(boot/initrd/root)_  \[default: None \]: Name of the kernel package.